twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGASPFORM** – Used when managing gasps in the font.
 * **TGENERATECONTOURSCANCELFORM** – Used when generating contours.
 * **TGENERATEPROBLEMREPORTFORM** – Used when pressing **Next** in the Glyph Validation Wizard (the window is titled **Report**).
-* **TGLYPHALREADYMAPPEDFORM** – For each platform a character to glyph index mapping can only exist once, so if you try to add a mapping that already exists this window will ask you what to do.
+* **TGLYPHALREADYMAPPEDFORM** (version 3.0 until 6.5) – For each platform a character to glyph index mapping can only exist once, so if you try to add a mapping that already exists this window will ask you what to do.
 * **TGLYPHEDITFORM** – Used when opening any glyph from the overview.
 * **TGLYPHNAMEFORM** – Used when changing glyph names.
-* **TGLYPHPROPERTIESFORM** (version 2.0 until 6.5) and **TGLYPHPROPERTIESFRAME** – Used where you can change various properties for the selected glyph.
+* **TGLYPHPROPERTIESFORM** (version 2.0 until 6.5) and **TGLYPHPROPERTIESFRAME** (version 7.0 & above) – Used where you can change various properties for the selected glyph.
 * **TGRIDFORM** – Used when changing grid settings.
 * **TGUIDELINEMODIFYFORM** – Used when modifying guidelines.
 * **TGUIDELINESFORM** – Used when changing guideline settings.